Pangjing-Wu/fusion-start/README.md

 After running `step_1.sh`, you will have created a new root user.
 This is necessary because the default root user cannot start the SSH server.

-### 4. Install Remaining Scripts
+### 4. Run Initialization Scripts

-Then, you should change to the new user before running `step_2.sh`.
-The `step_2.sh` script will:
+After creating and switching to your new user, proceed to run `step_2.sh`.
+This script will:

-1. Install Miniconda for Python environment management
+1. Install Miniconda to manage your Python environments
-2. Install Oh My Zsh for an improved shell experience
+2. Set up Oh My Zsh for a better shell experience
-3. Freeze driver versions for system stability
+3. Freeze NVIDIA driver and related library versions to prevent unwanted updates
-4. Link mount points for easy storage access
+4. Link your mounted storage for easy access from your home directory
-5. Install and configure the SSH server
+5. Install and configure the SSH server for remote access

+Make sure you are logged in as the new user before running `step_2.sh`.

 Once these steps are complete, you can connect to your environment using SSH instead of the web interface, providing a much better development experience.